pranshugaba/hugo-website/content/minis/6/index.md

 ---
-title: "Mini #6"
+title: 'Mini #6'
-summary: "When will the Winds of Winter arrive?"
+summary: 'When will the Winds of Winter arrive?'

-number: 6

 date: 2022-03-27T06:24:00+05:30

-tags: ["asoiaf", "books"]
+tags: ['asoiaf', 'books']

-math: false

 draft: false
 featured: false